SfC Home > Arithmetic >

 Fractions

 Fractions are representations of incomplete division.
-The fraction 3/43 divided by 4.
-Since 4 is larger than 3, the division process stops.
+The fraction 3/4 means

 A fraction can be added to a whole number, resulting in a complex fraction.
 For example 2 + ¾ can be rewritten as the complex fraction 2¾.
 It is called two and three fourths.

 Fractions can be added, subtracted, multiplied and divided, but the method and rules are somewhat different than for whole numbers.
+This is covered in a later lesson.

 Decimals